Continental Air Defense Command

 Continental Air Defense Command (CONAD) was a unified combatant command of the United States Department of Defense, tasked with air defense for the continental United States.
 It comprised Army, Air Force, and Navy components.
 The primary purpose of continental air defense during the CONAD period was to spot incoming Soviet bomber air raids in time to allow Strategic Air Command to launch a counterattack.
 It also controlled weapons to shoot down such bombers.

-Among the weapons that CONAD controlled were Army Project Nike anti-aircraft missiles (Ajax and Hercules) and USAF interceptors (manned aircraft and BOMARC missiles).
+Among the weapons that CONAD controlled were Army Project Nike anti-aircraft missiles (Ajax and Hercules) and USAF interceptors (crewed aircraft and BOMARC missiles).
 Some CIM-10B BOMARC missiles were armed with the 10-kiloton W-40 nuclear warhead.

 The command was disestablished in 1975, and Aerospace Defense Command became the major U.S. component of North American Air Defense Command (NORAD).

 Background

 Discussion of a joint command for air defense began as the U.S. Air Force was being established in 1947.
 After the USAF began to develop the "1954 interceptor" to counter expected Soviet bomber advances, the Army deployed M-33 Fire Control for AA artillery in 1950.
 In 1950, a proposal for a joint/unified command for air defense was rejected.
 In mid-July, the Air Force installed a direct telephone line its Continental Air Command headquarters and 26th Air Division HQ at Roslyn Air Warning Station.
 This marked "the beginning of the Air Force air raid warning system."
 When the Korean War broke out, the USAF established a direct telephone line between the Air Force Command Post in the Pentagon and the White House.

 The following year, the Air Force created Air Defense Command (ADC) at Ent AFB, while Army Antiaircraft Command (ARAACOM) was staffed in the nearby Antlers Hotel (Colorado) and the Priority Permanent System began replacing the post-war Lashup Radar Network.

 By 1953, North American air defenses involved assets of five organizations: